PachecolosGroup/pricing-card-fronend/README.md

-# pricing-card-fronend
+# pricing-card-frontend
-An implementation of the fronend mentor code challenge
+An implementation of the frontend mentor code challenge